 Submit 3 recommendations, including at least one from a previous supervisor and one from a mentor or advisor.

-- Introduction – Tell us why you want to earn a PhD in rehabilitation Sciences.
+Tell us why you want to earn a PhD in Health and Rehabilitation Sciences at Drexel University.
+What knowledge and skills do you want to learn?
 What career path are you planning to pursue with a PhD?

-- How does your area of research match the research of one of the PhD faculty in the Department of Physical Therapy & Rehabilitation Sciences at Drexel?
+Based on having identified and communicated with a potential PhD mentor, how does your area of research interest match the research of one of the PhD faculty in the Department of Physical Therapy and Rehabilitation Sciences at Drexel?

 Applicants with clinical degrees may be required to have a Pennsylvania license to practice, depending on proposed research activities.